 Electric utilities are subject to continuing environmental regulation.
 Federal, state and local standards and procedures which regulate the environmental impact of electric utilities are subject to change.
 These changes may arise from continuing legislative, regulatory, and judicial action regarding such standards and procedures.
 Consequently, there is no assurance that MEAN's facilities will remain subject to the regulations currently in effect, will meet future obligations without retrofit, that MEAN can anticipate the outcome of current regulatory and legislative process, or will always be able to obtain all required operating permits.
-An inability to comply with environmental standards could result in additional capital and operating expenditures to comply, reduced operating levels or the complete shutdown of individual units not in compliance.
-As necessary, MEAN will make application to the appropriate federal and state authorities for any permits, certifications and renewals required by federal and state law and regulations for the operations of its existing plants, and for the construction of capital additions and improvements.
+Future changes in environmental regulations could result in MEAN incurring significant costs for additional capital and operating expenditures, reduced operating levels or the complete shutdown of individual units not in compliance.
+However, due to the level of regulatory and legal uncertainty related to MEAN's facilities, it is impractical to quantify any specific financial impacts at this time.